-- Don't just make up an answer if you are confronted with aquestion you cannot answer.
+- Don't just make up an answer if you are confronted with a question you cannot answer.
 Write the question down and let them know you will have someone at ZERO respond later.

+- Don't show up too early.
+Offices are small and arriving more than 5 minutes early can inconvenience staff.

 - Don't forget to say "Thank you"

 - Don't do all the talking.

 - Don't try to be completely comprehensive, hit the key points.

 - Don't be negative.

 - Don't overextend your welcome.

 - Don't talk personal politics.